cocodrilodog/tools-motion-kit/README.md

 The idea of the `owner` and `reuseID` is to store the `Motion` objects internally in an ordered way so that they are reusable when it makes sense, and then disposed when not needed anymore.

 Instead of using global IDs, I decided to associate the `Motion`s with "owners", because it makes more sense from a development standpoint.
-For example, you may want to define the `reuseID` of multiple `Motion`s that affect the position of objects as `"Position"`, but each one should be associated with the specific `owner` that it intends to move, so that it is no confused with any other.
+For example, you may want to define the `reuseID` of multiple `Motion`s that affect the position of objects as `"Position"`, but each one should be associated with the specific `owner` that it intends to move, so that it is no confused with the others.
 This is a scalable solution to manage the reusability and disposal of the `Motion` objects.

 Example of owners and reuse IDs: